ibratface/AIND-Isolation/heuristics_analysis.md

 Student Aggressive     63.57%
 ```

 Overall, the results show that the strategy is slightly better than our baseline, at least in this tournament run.
 Due to the variance in results, it is difficult to conclusively say it performs better than our baseline.
+One good thing is that it seems to beat the Open Move heuristic by a noticeable margin.
+Another observation is that it frequently loses to MM_Improved but consistently beats AB_Improved in several simulations.
+One possible explanation is that the scorer is more accurate come mid to end game and Alpha-Beta optimization allows for much earlier access to those deeper nodes.

 <div style="page-break-after: always;"></div>